Frequent worries of patients being treated for bipolar disorder and the truths I’ve learned from my journey.

 It may sound cliché, but it really does get better.

 Especially if you are new to medication, be patient and give it the time it needs to work properly.
-Unfortunately, that can sometimes take a while.
+Unfortunately, that can take a while, especially if you’ve been manic for a while or are struggling with insomnia.

 You are still you